 - Chronic conditions.
 Certain chronic conditions also may increase your risk of high blood pressure, such as kidney disease, diabetes and sleep apnea.

 - Sometimes pregnancy contributes to high blood pressure.

 If you’re concerned about your blood pressure and want to get it checked, please come see us

-If you think you may have high blood pressure, have been experiencing symptoms, or want to know what your exact numbers are, please contact us at Westchester Health.
+If you think you may have high blood pressure, have been experiencing symptoms, or want to know what your exact numbers are, please call (914) 232-1919 to make an appointment with one of our Westchester Health cardiologists.
 We’ll measure your blood pressure, evaluate if it is normal or too high, and together with you, decide on the best treatment plan to keep you as healthy as possible.
 Whenever, wherever you need us, we’re here for you.